code-jacob/TOPyCA/README.md

 ## Post-Process

-- In Paraview go to Python Shell and click on Run Script
+- In Paraview go to File -> Load State
 - open state_1.pvsm

 or do it manually